jupyter-governance/ec-team-compass/docs/accounts.md

 We have a shared GMail account at `projectjupyter@gmail.com`.
 This is different from the Google Workspaces account defined above, and is from earlier phases of the project.
 This is used as a common login for many services and tools that we use.

-`projectjupyter@gmail.com` supports delegation; do not use the [](#passwords) service.
-Ask to be added as a delegated user if you do not know how to do it.
+**To access the Jupyter gmail account** ask a team member to add you as a "delegated user" if you do not know how to do it.
 Delegated accounts appear with a key symbol followed by `delegated` in the user switcher.

 ## Google Calendar